Pamunkey language: Lexical comparison

 Except for nikkut 'one', which is clearly similar to Powhatan nekut, none of the words correspond to any known Algonquian language, or to reconstructions of proto-Algonquian.
 Given the extensive ethnic mixing that occurred among the Pamunkey before 1844, it is possible that Dalrymple's list is from an inter-ethnic pidgin or even a language from an otherwise unknown language family, rather than from the original Pamunkey language.

+There is a possible link between nucksee 'daughter' and Choptank Nanticoke Nucks-quah 'son', documented by William Vans Murray in 1792.
+This corresponds to uksa//ùc-sa 'son' in other Nanticoke dialects.